Leadership Team

 Gemma began her teaching career at a large primary school in London.
 Over the next 20 years, Gemma taught across 3 schools, including serving as a Headteacher in a school that was transformed under her leadership.

-Gemma is now Executive Headteacher at Newtown Primary School and Yewdale Primary School.
+Gemma is now Executive Headteacher at Northside Primary School and is part of the Trust’s Events team.

 Jemma Nicholson